Improve customer conversations with call monitoring & call listening

 Monitoring historical call recordings

 Cloud contact centers generally enable call recordings.
-These can be used very effectively to monitor and improve performance as well as for training purposes.
-It also makes it possible to retrieve a particular call in case an issue resurfaces or a customer claims his or her problem was not resolved effectively by an agent.
+Supervisors or managers can use these effectively to monitor and improve performance as well as for training purposes.
+In case an issue resurfaces or a customer claims an ineffective call resolution at some later date, he’s call recordings can prove handy.

 Correlating performance metrics and call recordings for effective monitoring